multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

 - If there is a path specified via Gradle's project property `moe.sdk.localbuild`, that will be used
 - If the `MOE_SDK_LOCALBUILD` environmental variable exists, that will be used
+- If the `moe.sdk.localbuild` file in the module, the contents of that file will be used
 - Otherwise the default SDK will be downloaded on demand and used

 The SDK's structure must be as follows, otherwise the validation will fail: